 This motherboard uses only Dual Inline Memory Modules (DIMMs).
-Sockets are available for 3.3Volt (power level) unbuffered Synchronous Dynamic Random Access Memory (SDRAM).
+Sockets are available for 3.3Volt (power level) unbuffered Synchronous Dynamic Random Access Memory (SDRAM) of either 8, 16, 32, 64, 128MB, or 256MB to form a memory size between 8MB and 768MB.
 One side (with memory chips) of the DIMM takes up one row on the motherboard.